 SPB Inter-agency training is led by a Safeguarding Partnership Board Training Officer: Claire Farley.
 The Training Programme is also supported by members of the Child Safeguarding Training Pool, Adult Safeguarding Training Pool, local experienced practitioners, and some courses are facilitated by independent trainers from the U.K who are experts in their field.

-Please contact Claire with any questions or comments about the Training Programme.
+Please contact Claire or Nikki with any questions or comments about the Training Programme.